Green Smoothie Gourmet

 2.Make a batch of this white frosting recipe or use your own favorite white frosting.
 Spoon into cupcakes holes, smooth flat, and add the rest to a ziplock bag or frosting bag, snipped off to create a small tip.

-Make the Chocolate Topping
+Add the Chocolate Ganache Topping

 2. Dip the cupcakes tops into the chocolate.
 If your cupcakes have not reached above the cupcake paper, simply spoon the ganache on top.
 Set cupcakes aside to set.